russellshen/MinimaLIST-Project/README.md

   the corresponding English passage would imply that return value for anyone who read it and understood what it was saying.
-- Note that I have not provided a full qualitative description, quantitative formal grammar, translator that can convert natural language to **EngLISP** and back, or even a cursory fully worked out mockup.
+- Note that I have not provided a full qualitative description, quantitative formal grammar, translator that can convert natural language to **EngLISP** and back, nor even a cursory fully worked out mockup.
   - I have only provided hints to convince you to take this project seriously.

 **Where did I previously base this project on the public Internet?**
 - I originally hosted this MinimaLIST project on the Medium platform but I realized that GitHub suits